1 — Cultured Dairy Is Full of Probiotics

-Depending on what the cultured dairy food is, you’ll consume a range of beneficial bacteria and/or yeast.
-Kefir, arguably the leader, can contain up to 50-something beneficial strains!
-Those organisms colonize your gut, keeping pathogens in check and guarding against illness.
+With each serving of cultured dairy, you consume a range of beneficial bacteria and/or yeast.
+Kefir, arguably the most probiotic of them all, can contain up to 50-something beneficial strains!
+These organisms colonize your gut, keep pathogens in check, and help guard against illness.

-Vitamin B and vitamin C content increases during the culturing or souring of dairy foods.
-Not much more to say about this!
-We can all use a good share of these each day.
+Vitamins B and C increase during the culturing or souring of dairy foods.
+Not much more to say here!
+Most likely, we could all use some more vitamins. 🙂

 *There may be cultured dairy foods using pasteurized milk that last a long time — such as aged cheeses.

-So your family doesn’t care for sauerkraut.
-Yet.
-Well, with all the cultured dairy foods out there — cultured butter, buttermilk, sour cream, cheddar cheese, feta cheese, yogurt, kefir, piima, to name a few — your picky eater is bound to find something he/she likes!
-Let them eat it, and get all the immune and digestive system benefits it offers, including probiotics, vitamins, and enzymes.
+Your family may not care for sauerkraut… yet. 😉 But with all the cultured dairy foods out there — like cultured butter, buttermilk, sour cream, cheddar cheese, feta cheese, yogurt, kefir, and piima — your picky eater is bound to find something he/she likes!

-Now the Bible doesn’t tell us that much about how to prepare our food, dairy included.
-But, God’s word does tell us how highly milk is regarded.
+The Bible doesn’t tell us how to prepare our food, dairy included.
+But God’s Word does tell us how highly milk is regarded.

 “And I am come down to deliver them out of the hand of the Egyptians, and to bring them up out of that land unto a good land and a large, unto a land flowing with milk and honey.” –Exodus 3:8